-The Sea Life centre is constantly updating and refreshing their exhibits.
+The Sea Life centre is constantly updating and refreshing its exhibits.
 This year they’ve added two fostered seals called Miley and Boo so I’m sure we’ll be heading back to visit soon.

 ZSL WHIPSNADE ZOO & SAFARI PARK | UK ATTRACTIONS FOR FAMILIES

-The animal enclosures at the zoo are massive and well maintained and the animals are well looked after.
+The animal enclosures at the ZSL London Zoo are massive and well maintained, and the animals are well looked after.
 There are daily animal talks, demonstrations and feeds which are sure to interest everyone irrespective of their age.

 Even if you are not a fan of the movies (when we went Mark was very anti-Harry and had not watched a film) you will still be amazed at the detail, love and expertise that went into making some of the props for the 8 movies.

-As I said even if you are not the most die-hard Harry fan there is something here that you can find amazing.
+As I said even if you aren’t die-hard Harry Potter fans there is something here that you can find amazing with the incredible making of Harry Potter experience and special effects.
 You might even find yourself picking up a book in the gift shop on your way out!

 We have been to Legoland on numerous occasions and my top tips for getting the most out of your day include taking advantage of any ticket deals you can get and booking in advance to save on ticket prices at the gate.

 Once in Legoland, I recommend starting at the back of the park by walking right instead of following the crowds left at the entrance.